Celebrating Live Theatre Since 1947

 This organization was created in the summer of 1947 by a small group of people who wanted to “put on a show”.
 These 10-15 theatre-lovers, swept up in the last wave of the larger Little Theatre movement across the country, recognized the need for an organized drama troupe in San Luis Obispo, and, late in 1947, decided on the name San Luis Obispo Little Theatre and began rehearsal for their first production — Noel Coward’s Blithe Spirit– which opened at the San Luis Obispo High School Auditorium in early 1948.

-From 1947-52, this core group of actors/director/costumer/theatre lovers produced 21 shows in various locations around town.
+From 1947-52, this core group of actors/directors/costumers/theatre lovers produced 21 shows in various locations around town.
 One show at a time, simply trying to make enough money with one production to be able to put on the next.

 In 1981, the Board of Directors negotiated a lease for an empty band room on the Junior High School campus on Lizzie Street.
 Affectionately known as the Hilltop Theatre, this venue allowed the Little Theatre to produce a full season of plays and offer season subscriptions, which, in turn, created several new revenue streams for the organization.

-We have had an incredible history as a nonprofit community theatre.
-70 years, over 900 plays, hundreds of board members, thousands of volunteers.
-Now, as we enter our 2017-2018 Season, it is time to officially become the premier live theatre in San Luis Obispo.
-It is also way past time to reward the dedicated, professional work of our artists and to publicly recognize internal changes that have already taken place.
-To continue the growth we have experienced for the last 5, the last 30, the last 70 years, it is time for us to become the only nonprofit professional theatre in San Luis Obispo County.
+The San Luis Obispo Little Theatre had an incredible history as a nonprofit, community theatre: 70 years, over 900 plays, hundreds of board members, thousands of volunteers.
+Like most nonprofit performing arts organizations, this theatre had both very good and very bad years organizationally, artistically and financially.
+But from 2012-2017, something changed.
+The theatre experienced unprecedented growth, both artistically and financially.
+As we began to plan our 2017-2018 Season, we knew that it was time for a change.
+It was way past time to reward the dedicated, professional work of our artists; to pay them for their amazing contributions.
+It was also time to publicly recognize internal changes that had already taken place.
+In order to continue the growth we had experienced for the last 5, the last 30, the last 70 years, it was time to become the only nonprofit, professional, theatre in San Luis Obispo County.

-Welcome to the San Luis Obispo Repertory Theatre.
+Welcome to the San Luis Obispo Repertory Theatre

-Nothing enhances and energizes a city like having a successful, professional, nationally-recognized regional theatre in its downtown core.
-We look forward to bringing professional live theatre to the Central Coast and to becoming an important part of the national theatre conversation.
+Nothing enhances and energizes a city like having a successful, professional, nationally-recognized regional theatre in its downtown.
+We look forward to bringing professional live theatre to the Central Coast and to becoming an important part of the national theatre conversation for years to come.

 We are so proud of our history, and thrilled about the future.
 Thank you to everyone who is a part of the incredible history of the San Luis Obispo Little Theatre.
-We hope you’ll join us on our new journey as SLO REP.
+We hope you’ll join us on our journey as SLO REP.